3M1RY33T/tensor-serve/README.md

 - **Web search** (when enabled): adds 1-3 seconds per time-sensitive query; cached results are instant; disabled by default (zero overhead)

 ---

+## Contributing

+Thanks for helping improve Tensor Serve.

+Please refer to [Contributing](./CONTRIBUTING.md) for more information.